-- 400g of sirloin steak that I thinly sliced and then bashed with a tenderising mallet on both sides to soften it (do this to get that melt in the mouth beef).
+- 400g of sirloin steak that I thinly sliced and then bashed with a tenderizing mallet on both sides to soften it (do this to get that melt-in-the-mouth beef).

 Marinade the beef in the following for two hours;